getzep/zep-js/reference.md

 <dl>
 <dd>

-Add data to the graph in batch mode (each episode processed concurrently).
-Note: each subscription tier has different limits on the amount of data that can be added to the graph please refer to the pricing page for more information.
+Add data to the graph in batch mode, processing episodes concurrently.
+Use only for data that is insensitive to processing order.

 </dd>
 </dl>